Contents

 4.2 Board of directors

-The board of directors are responsible for having policies and procedures in place to support best practice, effective management, service delivery, management of associated risks and meet national and local legislation and, or requirements.
+The board of directors is responsible for having policies and procedures in place to support best practice, effective management, service delivery, management of associated risks and meet national and local legislation and, or requirements.

 The board of directors also monitor incidents of pressure ulcers as reported from the Performance team data and incidents.